Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-container-start.markdown

 {{%tab "Administration API"%}}
-Refer to the [Admin API](../dev-java/administration-and-monitoring-overview.html) topics in the Developers Guide.
+Refer to the [Admin API](../dev-java/administration-and-monitoring-overview.html) topics in the Developer Guide.
 {{%/tab%}}

 {{% /tabs %}}